How to Make Sore Muscle Rub From Scratch

 I’ve seen some sore muscle rub recipes that use cayenne pepper.
 Believe it or not, the capsaicin in hot peppers is a great natural pain relief product!

-I did not try that in this rub because I was concerned about rubbing it into nicks and cuts.
+I did not try this because I was concerned about rubbing it into nicks and cuts.
 I often have small cuts on my hands.
 If you need strong pain relief, try mixing 1 teaspoon of ground cayenne pepper into your salve while it is still molten.

 Sore Muscle Rub feels wonderful on achy muscles!